kathy999555/blockchain-developer-bootcamp-final-project/README.md

 Clone project repository onto your local machine: git clone https://github.com/kathy999555/blockchain-developer-bootcamp-final-project.git cd blockchain-developer-bootcamp-final-project
 Create a file called .secret There add in your private key for any metamask account.
-It doesn't matter if there is nothing on it.
+It doesn't matter if there is nothing in the account.
 In terminal run: npx hardhat test (if want to test) Then run: npx hardhat node
 In another terminal run: npx hardhat run scripts/deploy.js --network localhost